fzago-cray/liblustre/README.md

 -   llapi_hsm_import is not working.
 The layout interface doesn't have an equivalent for LOV_PATTERN_F_RELEASED.
 Lustre HSM test 12a fails.
+-   Should the license for the public headers be LGPL or should it be something more relaxed like BSD 2 clauses.

 Changes from liblustreapi
 -------------------------